WooDFoxDev/EasyPage/readme.md

 It's so easy!
 Your domain are awesome now.

-Just couple of minutes to make oyur domain ready to be wekk known by search engines.
+Just couple of minutes to make oyur domain ready to be well known by search engines.
 Tell them: "I'm here!
 There will be soon an awesome site!".
 Or, insead, if you want: "Nope.
 Please, don't crawl now, I'm not ready".
 It's also available.